MapleFrogStudio/tradingviewwithflask/README.md

 ![alt text](img/flaskip.png)
 CTRL-Click on the http://127.0.0.1:5000 to open the default page in your web browser.
 Follow the link to see a hard coded chart!

+## Content
+The index page: shows the data structure required for candlestick charts
+The /demo page: shows a simple chart with fake data
+The /chart page: show the chat view page with actual prices from Yahoo finance